 Lloyd-Jone’s standalone novel is an eerie blend of fantasy and light horror set against an historic Welsh setting.
 Chapters alternate between Ryn and Ellis’ close third person perspectives.

 While Ryn is comfortable with her physicality and fears losing her work as gravedigger more than most bone houses, Ellis is more cerebral and struggles to mange chronic pain from childhood injuries that never properly healed.

 Lyrical prose and lush descriptions immediately bring Colbren and the surrounding woods to life.
 Suspense is carefully managed as Ryn and Ellis are drawn further into the mystery surrounding the bone houses’ origins in their search for a way to stop them.
 A gently presented romance adds much needed sweetness to what could otherwise be a grim and tense story.

 The Bone Houses is a thoughtful exploration of the intersection of fable and reality and a comforting interpretation of both death and grief.
 Highly recommended.

-Possible Pairings: Devils Unto Dust by Emma Berquist, The Scorpion Rules by Erin Bow, Strange Grace by Tessa Gratton, Into the Heartless Wood by Joanna Ruth Meyer, The Left-Handed Booksellers of London by Garth Nix, Hunted by Meagan Spooner, The Scorpio Races by Maggie Stiefvater, The Boneless Mercies by April Genevieve Tucholke
+Possible Pairings: Devils Unto Dust by Emma Berquist, The Scorpion Rules by Erin Bow, The Nature of Witches by Rachel Griffin, Strange Grace by Tessa Gratton, Into the Heartless Wood by Joanna Ruth Meyer, The Left-Handed Booksellers of London by Garth Nix, Hunted by Meagan Spooner, The Scorpio Races by Maggie Stiefvater, The Boneless Mercies by April Genevieve Tucholke